 - Verify that you are signed in and have privileges to create groups.

-- Click Groups at the top of the site and click Create New Group on the My Groups tab.
+- Click Groups at the top of the site and click Create group on the My Groups tab.

 - Add a thumbnail image to represent the group.